-- As per WorkSafeBC legislative requirements (OHSR 4.79) if air quality concerns are brought forward, they will be investigated accordingly. - Natural ventilation (operable windows, etc.) and portable HEPA filter units should be considered in regularly occupied classrooms that do not have mechanical ventilation systems. - When using air conditioners and fans in ventilated spaces, air should be moved from high places to lower places instead of blowing from one person's breathing zone to another's.
-Avoid Horizontal cross breezes. - Use of portable air conditioners and fans in unventilated spaces with doors and windows closed should be avoided, except when necessary during high or excessive heat events (Provincial COVID-19 Communicable Disease Guidelines for K-12 Settings, August 25, 2022). - In the event that the ventilation system experiences an outage the primary focus will be continued air flow.
-Site-based Manager or Principal/Vice-Principal will contact facilities, District OHS and Manager or Associate Superintendent for guidance/next steps.
-To increase air flow, - Open windows or doors, ideally, if outside temperatures are a concern open intermittently. - o If weather permits, take class outside. - Hand wash stations will have liquid soap (NO bar soap) and paper towel (or air dryer). - If no handwashing sink is located in the classroom, students and staff will have access to designated handwashing stations, washrooms or hand sanitizer dispensers. - Desktops and counter surfaces should be cleared at the end of the day to facilitate disinfection for nightly custodial cleaning/disinfection. - Gatherings and Events: - School extracurricular and social gatherings and events (including those occurring within and between schools), regardless of location, can occur in line with the guidance in this document, as well as any applicable local, regional, or provincial public health recommendations and Orders (BC CDC, Public Health Communicable Disease Guidance for K-12 Schools, August 25, 2022).
+- As per WorkSafeBC legislative requirements (OHSR 4.79) if air quality concerns are brought forward, they will be investigated accordingly. - Windows may be opened when the weather permits if it does not impact the functioning of ventilation systems (BC CDC, Public Health Communicable Disease Guidance for K-12 Schools, September 13, 2023). - Natural ventilation (operable windows, etc.) and portable HEPA filter units should be considered in regularly occupied classrooms that do not have mechanical ventilation systems. - When using air conditioners and fans in ventilated spaces, air should be moved from high places to lower places instead of blowing from one person's breathing zone to another's.
+Avoid Horizontal cross breezes. - Use of portable air conditioners and fans in unventilated spaces with doors and windows closed should be avoided, except when necessary during high or excessive heat events (Provincial COVID-19 Communicable Disease Guidelines for K-12 Settings, September 2023). - In the event that the ventilation system experiences an outage the primary focus will be continued air flow.
+Site-based Manager or Principal/Vice-Principal will contact facilities, District OHSW and Manager or Associate Superintendent for guidance/next steps.
+To increase air flow, - Open windows or doors, ideally, if outside temperatures are a concern open intermittently. - o If weather permits, take class outside. - Hand wash stations will have liquid soap (NO bar soap) and paper towel (or air dryer). - o If no handwashing sink is located in the classroom, students and staff will have access to designated handwashing stations, washrooms or hand sanitizer dispensers. - Desktops and counter surfaces should be cleared at the end of the day to facilitate disinfection for nightly custodial cleaning/disinfection. - Gatherings and Events: - School extracurricular and social gatherings and events (including those occurring within and between schools), regardless of location, can occur in line with the guidance with the BC CDC, Public Health Communicable Disease Guidance for K-12 Schools from September 13, 2023.